juan1410/cse15l-lab-reports/labreport5.md

 ### Screenshot/Terminal Output
 ![Image](Output.png)
 There were 2 bugs in the code.
 The first one was that the second line in the bash script did not contain the 'org.junit.runner.JUnitCore' which is needed to use Junit.
-The second bug was that the '-f' and the first two brackets in the if statement had no space between which considered all of this as part of a command.
+The second bug was that the '-f' and the first two brackets in the if statement had no space between each other which considered all of this as part of a command.

 ### Information needed about setup
 - **File and directory structure needed**